 Rundu man who died at clinic had Covid

-This is according to test results the late Mario Mingandja’s family showed Namibian Sun on Wednesday.
+This is according to test results the late Mario Mingandja’s family showed Namibian Sun yesterday.

-Mingandja only received one dose of Sinopharm on 11 May.
+Mingandja only receive one dose of Sinopharm on 11 May.

 The Covid-19 test was conducted last Friday, a day after he died.

-However, his cause of death has yet to be determined as a post-mortem has not been conducted.
+However, the cause of death is yet to be determined as a post-mortem has not yet been conducted.

-While the family has placed blame squarely on the health professionals who allegedly refused to help the deceased on the fateful day, they are also calling on the health ministry to conduct the post-mortem as information has surfaced that the victim was assaulted four days before he died.
+While the family has placed blame on the health professionals who allegedly refused to help the deceased on the fateful day, they are also calling on the health ministry to conduct a post-mortem as information has surfaced that the victim was assaulted four days before died.

-According to the family, they want justice to be served, saying they will leave no stone unturned to get to the bottom of what killed their loved one.
+According to the family, they want justice to be served and said they will leave no stone unturned to get to the bottom of what killed their loved one.

 They are adamant that the deceased died of injuries he sustained after being assaulted, which they suspect led to him dying of internal bleeding.